hypernormalisation/coinblockpro/README.md

 [2020-10-05 19:19:49 +0100] [34227] [INFO] update to market ltc_dot: 2752.763 -> 2708.661
 ```

+## Market simulation

+The primary purpose of this toy server is to facilitate the development
+of algorithms to keep real-time information on an exchange's markets.

+As such, the information simulated is simplified to just the last price
+of a market token.

+The market prices are initialised randomly from a uniform distribution
+between 0 and 10000.

+At a random time interval described by a Gaussian (mu=3 seconds, sigma=2
+seconds) a random market is chosen and adjusted by another Gaussian
+distribution centered on its previous point with a 5% width.

+This crude simulation is sufficient to provide a set of evolving prices
+that must be kept track of through the REST and websocket APIs.

 ## Connecting to the server

 The server runs on the localhost.